 In conclusion, this thermal design works, just don’t keep the Flow X16 on a desk, put it on a cooling pad, or at least bump up its back from the desk in order to allow proper airflow into the fans.

 That aside, the fans rest idly with basic use on the Silent profile.
 They do occasionally kick on with multitasking, but are mostly inaudible even in this case.
 Despite the rather passive implementation, the laptop only runs warm with daily use, with the warmest areas reaching high-30s around the middle-top part on both the interior and on the back.

-I’ll also add that I haven’t noticed any electronic noises or coil winning during my time with this sample.
-Keep in mind this unit is not the miniLED display option, so there’s no winning coming from the screen either.
+I’ll also add that I haven’t noticed any electronic noises or coil whining during my time with this sample.
+Keep in mind this unit is not the miniLED display option, so there’s no whining coming from the screen either.

 *Daily Use – streaming Netflix in EDGE for 30 minutes, Silent profile, fans at 0 dB

 The exterior temperatures rise up with demanding loads and games.
 With the laptop sitting on the desk, the hottest parts reach low-50s on Turbo and high-40s on Balanced, in the middle of the laptop, above the keyboard, and in the same spot on the back.
 That’s just on top of the CPU and GPU.
 Bumping the back of the laptop off the desk lowers the internal temperatures and helps shed 1-3 degrees of the chassis temperatures as well.
 Placing the laptop in tent mode while gaming with external peripherals or a gamepad would do the same thing.